xoxzo/blog.xoxzo.com/content/Announcements/2026-06-03-template-sending-en.md

 The feature will be rolled out gradually to eligible users.

+### Additional note: Impact on Existing Users (2026-06-11)

+The introduction of SMS Templates does not affect approved users who are already sending SMS messages through Xoxzo.

+Users whose use cases have already been reviewed and approved may continue to send free-form SMS messages using the existing API, just as before.

+New users are encouraged to use SMS Templates for sending messages, while approved users can continue using their existing workflows (Freeform SMS sending) without changes.

-If you have any questions regarding SMS Templates, please feel free to contact our support team.
+If you have any questions regarding your account or sending options, please feel free to contact our support team.

-Thank you for using Xoxzo.